 clustering = KMeans(n_clusters=3,random_state=5) #fit the dataset clustering.fit(data) iris_df = pd.DataFrame(iris.data) iris_df.columns = ["sepal_length","sepal_width","petal_length","petal_width" ] target.columns =["Target"]

 The above output defines the KMeans() cluster method has been called.
-You can see there are various arguments are defined inside the method.
+You can see there are various arguments defined inside the method.
 The type of the algorithm, the number of clusters (n_clusters). e.t.c.
 You can know about it here.
 K-Means clustering

 Step 5: Plot the Model Output using Matplotlib

 colors = np.array(["Red","Green","Blue"]) plt.subplot(1,2,1) plt.scatter(x=iris_df["petal_length"] ,y= iris_df["petal_width"],c = colors[iris.target],s=50) plt.title("Before K Means Classificaion") plt.subplot(1,2,2) plt.scatter(x=iris_df["petal_length"] ,y= iris_df["petal_width"],c = colors[clustering.labels_],s=50) plt.title("K means Classifcation")

 Both figures suggest that the model has accurately predicted clusters.
 The only thing you are seeing is the clusters are mislabelled.
 To reassign the Label it uses we use the np.choose() method.
 To do so you change the label position from [0,1,2] to [2,0,1].
 The full code is given below.

 relabel = np.choose(clustering.labels_,[2,0,1]).astype(np.int64) colors = np.array(["Red","Green","Blue"]) plt.subplot(1,2,1) plt.scatter(x=iris_df.petal_length ,y= iris_df.petal_width,c = colors[iris.target],s=50) plt.title("Before K Means Classificaion") plt.subplot(1,2,2) plt.scatter(x=iris_df.petal_length ,y= iris_df.petal_width,c = colors[relabel],s=50) plt.title("K means Classifcation")

 Step 6: Evaluate the Accuracy of the Cluster Results

-At the last step, you will verify the results for the accuracy of the model.
-In order to do so, you use sklearn classification reports.
+In the last step, you will verify the results for the accuracy of the model.
+We can use the Elbow method to validate the model.

 Before verifying the results know the following term.